nullbites/ROPECUTTER/README.md

 A stand against asinine bullshit

-This is a satire academic paper ripping at "sensational" ROPEMAKER vulnerability.
+This is a satire academic paper ripping at the "sensational" ROPEMAKER vulnerability.